The Best Fire Starters Tested in 2023

 Size and Convenience

 As handy as fire starters may be, their usefulness is, to a degree, dependent on their convenience.
 Look for fire starters that are lightweight and compact, ranging from 1 to 6 inches in length.
-Typically sold in cases of 12 or 24, these pocket-size pouches, pods, or cubes can be stored in plain sight or tucked out of sight.
+Typically sold in cases of 12 or 24, these pocket-size pouches, pods, or cubes can be stored in plain sight or easily tucked out of sight.
+Small, lightweight, neatly packed products are also more portable.

 Reliability in Inclement Weather

 Most fire starters consist of wax, oil, and dense recycled wood, which holds up well in wet weather.
-Some fire starters are waterproof—drop a ferro rod in water, and it’s not affected.
-Just dry it off, and it will still throw a spark that will ignite dry material.
-Fire starters also tend to burn at high temperatures of 800 degrees Fahrenheit or more, which allows them to withstand windy conditions better.
+Some fire starters are waterproof—drop a ferro rod in water, for example, and it won’t be affected.
+Just dry it off and it will still throw a spark that can ignite dry material.
+Fire starters also tend to burn at high temperatures of 800 degrees Fahrenheit or more, which allows them to better withstand windy and damp conditions.

 Burn Time

-Fire starters are meant to facilitate the sometimes painstaking process of starting a fire by providing a persistent flame that can then catch on nearby kindling.
+Fire starters are meant to simplify the sometimes painstaking process of starting a fire by providing a persistent flame that can ignite nearby kindling.
 To do so, the fire starter must burn long enough to establish the fire.
 The longer the burn time, the more likely users can achieve a robust blaze.
-Our tests determined that most burn an average of 3 to 15 minutes.
+Our tests determined that most burn for an average of 3 to 15 minutes.

 Smell

-The earliest fire starters were infused with flammable compounds, which gave them a chemical smell.
-On the other hand, today’s best fire starters are nearly odorless.
-We tend to appreciate the less-noxious modern versions, so we don’t have to inhale chemical fumes.
-However, fire starters that contain natural essential oils can lend a pleasing scent to the product that enhances the user’s experience without the need for toxins.
+Earlier types of fire starters were typically infused with flammable compounds, which gave them a chemical smell.
+But the best fire starters in this day and age are nearly odorless.
+Many people appreciate the less noxious types of fire starters.
+However, fire starters that contain natural essential oils can lend a pleasing scent to the product that enhances the user’s experience without being toxic.

 Sustainability

-The best fire starters tend to be made of environmentally friendly materials, be it wood waste (sawdust or shavings), nontoxic wax, recycled paper, or waste textile fibers.
-Bear in mind that using fire starters typically results in faster and more complete ignition, which reduces the amount of airborne soot and smoke.
-Don’t miss our DIY fire-starter option below to find out how to make eco-friendly fire-starter accelerants from pine cones and beeswax.
+The best fire starters tend to be made of environmentally friendly materials, be it wood waste (sawdust or shavings), natural nontoxic wax, recycled paper, or waste textile fibers.
+Using fire starters typically results in faster and more complete ignition, which reduces airborne soot and smoke.
+Don’t miss our DIY fire-starter option above to find out how to make eco-friendly fire-starting accelerants from pine cones and beeswax.

 FAQs

-A key to using a fire starter effectively is understanding how to arrange logs and kindling around it.
+A key to using a fire starter effectively is understanding how to arrange logs and kindling for the fire.
 Ahead, learn about how to build a fire correctly and use a fire starter to light it quickly.

-Q. How do you use a fire starter?
+Q. How do I use a fire starter?

 To use a fire starter, begin by setting up your wood.
-If building a wood fire, you’ll need some kindling, which will ignite more quickly than a full-size log.
-Place the fire starter under the kindling or charcoal, allowing access to the fire starter with a match or lighter.
-Light the fire starter with a lighter or match.
+If building a wood fire, you’ll need some kindling, which will ignite more quickly than full-size logs.
+Place the fire starter under the kindling or charcoal, leaving room so that you can reach the fire starter with a match or lighter.
+Light the fire starter and wait as it begins to burn and ignite the kindling.

-Q. How do you start a fire in a fire pit?
+Q. How do I start a fire in a fire pit?

-To start a fire in a fire pit, you need wood, kindling, and a fire starter.
-Place small pieces of kindling on top of one another until they form a shape resembling a log cabin about four layers high.
+To start a fire in a fire pit, gather wood, kindling, and a fire starter.
+Stack small pieces of kindling on top of one another, about four layers high, until you’ve formed a shape resembling a log cabin.
 Place the fire starter in the middle of your log cabin, pile kindling loosely in the middle, and then light the fire starter.

-Q. How do you start a fire in a fireplace?
+Q. How do I start a fire in a fireplace?

 Begin by placing a layer of kindling and two or three small pieces of firewood on the fireplace grate, then place your fire starter in the space beneath the grate.
-Lighting the fire starter will ignite the kindling, which will, in turn, ignite the logs.
+Lighting the fire starter will ignite the kindling above it, which will, in turn, ignite the logs.
 Add larger logs as needed to keep the fire burning.

 Q. Do fire starters expire?